AFirooz/Hybrid-GraphRAG-biopython/Neo4j/readme.md

 ## Commands to remember

-- To create the docker container: `sudo docker compose up -d`
+- To create the docker container: `sudo docker compose up -d` in quite mode.
+- To create the docker container: `sudo docker compose up` more verbose.
 - To open the Cypher terminal: `sudo docker exec --interactive --tty neo4j_server cypher-shell -u neo4j`